Assistive Technology Occupational Therapy Fellowship Program

 - Why should I do a fellowship rather than just find a job I’m interested in?

 A fellowship will provide post-professional training in a specialized area of practice.
 Participation in a fellowship will give the fellow specific experience and allow him/her to gain confidence delivering specialized OT services.
-It will combine didactics, mentorship, and clinical practice in the fellowship area in order to progress the fellow towards becoming an advanced-level clinician.
+It will combine didactic curriculum, mentorship, and clinical practice in the specialty area in order to progress the fellow towards becoming an advanced-level clinician.
 This can increase professional marketability in the future.

 - What experience is needed to apply for a fellowship?

 No experience is needed.
 Experience will be gained through participation in the fellowship program.
-Applicants should have strong interest in the fellowship program and applying for board or specialty certification after completion of program completion.
+Applicants should have strong interest in the program’s specialty area and plan on applying for board or specialty certification after completion of the program .

 - Do I have to be a new grad to apply for a fellowship?